Orioles hit four homers, beat Mets 11-2

 Pat Valaika hit a solo homer and had an RBI infield single that the Mets challenged and could not get overturned in the fifth.
 Valaika’s hit occurred just before Ruiz lined a 3-1 sinker from Robert Gsellman into the right field seats to turn the game into a rout.

-José Iglesias capped the scoring with an RBI single in the eighth.
+Jose Iglesias capped the scoring with an RBI single in the eighth.

 Baltimore tied season highs for homers and runs and scored double-digit runs for the third time this season.

+“Unselfish, battle type of at-bats,” Orioles manager Brandon Hyde said.
+“Next guy up mentality.
+Nice for these guys to see that’s winning baseball.
+I’m just really happy with everybody’s effort tonight.”

-Jake Marisnick and Jeff McNeil homered for the Mets, who lost for the eighth time in 12 games.
+Jake Marisnick and Jeff McNeil homered for the Mets, who lost for the eighth time in 12 games and absorbed one of their most lopsided losses of the season.

+“We got to play better than we did tonight and take care of business,” Marisnick said.

 Baltimore left-hander John Means (1-3) rebounded nicely from one of his worst starts of the season, allowing one run on three hits in a season-high six innings.
 Means struck out five, walked one and threw a season-high 97 pitches.

+Means faced the Mets for the second straight time but was significantly better six days after allowing four runs and eight hits last week in Baltimore.

+“Honestly this is the first time I felt like myself,” Means said.
+“A slight mentality change is what caused me to have really everything going tonight.
+Yeah, this is the best I’ve felt all year.
+It’s nice to get back there.”

 Michael Wacha (1-3) allowed five runs (four earned) on seven hits in four innings.
-He has allowed 11 runs in three starts since returning from a three-week injured list stint due to right shoulder inflammation.
+He has allowed 11 runs in three starts since returning from a three-week injured list stint due to right shoulder inflammation and the Mets have a 6.34 ERA from their starting pitchers in games not started by Jacob deGrom.

+“I got to be better with my pitches, pitch selection and executing pitches where they need to be,” Wacha said.
+“You look back at the start tonight, a couple of changeups got left over the middle of the plate, elevated and they didn’t miss them.”

 The Orioles took a 2-0 lead on Stewart’s drive into the second deck in right field in the second inning and went up 4-1 an inning later when Mountcastle hit his fourth homer since being called up.